blaineboudreau/video-game-reviews-app-rails/README.md

 	-5 Mile Interval Workout for 30 Days

-[ 24/7 ] ———Do Taxes
+[ ] ———Do Taxes

-	-TurboTax

-[ DAILY ] ———Phone

-	-Unlock iphone 5c with Sprint/Activate through AT&T

-	-Purchase go phone with AT&T

-	-Request sim card for iphone 3/3s with AT&T
+		-TurboTax, complete with student loan info and healthcare info